builditdan/politicalgeek/README.md

-#Sample AWS Lambda function for Alexa using PoliticalGeek example
+#Sample AWS Lambda function for Alexa using SpaceGeek example
 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.

 ## Concepts